-Many of our courses are made available through funding provided by both the State and Federal Government funding.
+Many of our courses are made available through funding provided by local state Government.
 You may be eligible for a funding program to study with ETEA.
 As there are many funding options available, it is important we speak to you personally about what option is best for you.

 Please call our admissions team for guidance through this process.